Masahiro Yanagida: Career

 On 8 June 2018 he extended his contract with Asics up to 31 March 2021.

 On 26 July 2018 he announced on his social media that he would be signing a one-year contract with Cuprum Lubin for his debut in the Polish volleyball league, PlusLiga.

 On 22 May 2019 a contract was signed with United Volleys Frankfurt, in the German league.

 On 2 March 2020 he became a special advisor to the total body care brand "Doctor Air".

-On 1 June 2020 he announced his comeback to the Japanese V-League through his old team, Suntory Sunbirds.
+On 1 June 2020 he announced his comeback to the Japanese V.League through his old team, Suntory Sunbirds.
 On 7 June 2021 he announced that he renewed his contract with Suntory once again.

-On 30 June 2022 a contract was signed with JTEKT Stings, in the Japanese V-League.
+On 30 June, 2022, a contract was signed with JTEKT Stings for the 2022/23 season.
+Masahiro Yanagida contributed to the winning of the 2022 Emperor's Cup and was named MVP of the tournament.

+In 2023, he returned to National team for the first time in two years.
+He was named as captain of B team of Japan national team that will participate the 2022 Asian Games.

+Masahiro Yanagida signed with Tokyo Great Bears for 2023/24 season.